 Tax matters and VAT

 Make sure you register as self-employed with HM Revenue & Customs as soon as you start up in business on your own.
 If you fail to do this within the first three full months of becoming self-employed, you may have to pay a penalty of £100.
 You can download a form to register as self-employed from the HMRC website.

-If your business has (or you expect it to have) a turnover of more than £60,000 a year, you need to apply for a VAT number, you must charge your customers VAT, complete the relevant VAT returns and send VAT payments to.
+If your business has (or you expect it to have) a turnover of more than £85,000 a year, you need to apply for a VAT number, you must charge your customers VAT, complete the relevant VAT returns and send VAT payments to.
 Always check the current the current level for registration with HMRC.

 Making Tax Digital has changed the game over the past couple of years.
 Businesses with a taxable turnover over the VAT threshold must follow MTD rules.
 This means keeping digital records and using specific software to submit your VAT returns.
 Businesses with a taxable turnover below £85,000 will be expected to follow the rules for their first return on or after April 2022.
 If you’re below the threshold you can voluntarily join MTD now.

 Self-employed businesses and landlords with annual business or property income above £10,000 will need to follow the rules for MTD for Income Tax from their next accounting period, starting on or after April 6 2023.

 Watch our video on how to be a sole trader

 Remember you will have national insurance to pay for yourself and anyone you employ.
 Again, check what’s required with HMRC.